 Heart Disease and Pregnancy

-The Heart Disease and Pregnancy Program takes a multidisciplinary approach involving specialists from Maternal-Fetal Medicine (high-risk Obstetrics), anesthesia, obstetrics, cardiac genetics, and other medical subspecialties to provide comprehensive care for pregnant women with heart disease.
-Women that will benefit from this program include women born with heart disease, those that acquire heart disease prior to their childbearing years, and/or those that develop heart disease during pregnancy.
-Over 1,500 women have been followed in this program with all types of heart disease.
+The Heart Disease and Pregnancy Program takes a multidisciplinary approach.
+Specialists from Maternal-Fetal Medicine (high-risk Obstetrics), anesthesia, obstetrics, cardiac genetics, and other areas work together to care for pregnant women with heart disease.
+Women who benefit from this program include:

-During pregnancy, there are changes that occur in the mother's circulatory system that are expected and normal.
-Because a mother's circulatory system is required to provide additional blood to the uterus and the placenta, her blood volume increases.
-The plasma (fluid in the blood) volume increases faster than the blood cells increase resulting in an anemia (lower than normal number of red blood cells) during pregnancy.
-Anemia can increase demands on the heart.
-The plasma volume increase begins early in pregnancy and reaches peak effects between 24 and 26 weeks.
-This plasma level change, when compared to the non-pregnant state, is increased by approximately 50 percent.
+During pregnancy, the mother's circulatory system changes.
+Her blood volume increases because the circulatory system provides blood to the uterus and placenta.
+The plasma (fluid in the blood) volume increases faster than the blood cells.
+This results in anemia (lower than normal number of red blood cells), which may increase demands on the heart.
+The plasma volume increase starts early in pregnancy and peaks between 24 and 26 weeks.
+A pregnant woman’s plasma level goes up by about 50% compared to when she is not pregnant.

-Later in pregnancy, the heart rate increases to promote circulation of blood to the uterus.
-The highest heart rates for the mother are in the last trimester.
-The heart rates may increase between 10 and 20 percent but the woman may not be aware of this change.
-The total cardiac output (volume of blood pumped out of the heart with each beat) increases in mid-pregnancy by up to 50 percent.
-In addition, it is normal during pregnancy for the blood vessels to dilate and the blood pressure to fall.
+Later in pregnancy, the heart rate increases to circulate blood to the uterus.
+A mother’s heart rate is highest in the last trimester.
+The heart rate may increase by 10 to 20%.
+But, a pregnant woman may not feel this change.
+The total cardiac output (volume of blood pumped out of the heart with each beat) increases by up to 50% in mid-pregnancy.
+It is also normal during pregnancy for the blood vessels to dilate.
+This causes blood pressure to fall.